10 Things You Need To Know Before You Visit Lake Como

 Here are a few tips to get you started.

-1. If you can drive and you are legally allowed to hire a car in Italy, RENT THE BLOODY CAR.
+1. If you can drive and you are legally allowed to hire a car in Italy, rent a car.

 You will be tempted to take the train from Milan.
 'It costs a mere €5', you will reason with yourself, ‘and there are BOATS’.
 Yes, the train is cheap, but once you get to Como the trains disappear.
 Boats are hardly the nifty navigational tool you'd imagine either, the 'slow' boat takes two hours to get from the bottom of the lake to the middle.